Tax Deductible Job Search Expenses

 Realistic and practical moving job expenses are deductible and include the costs of moving your personal and household items to your new home.
 You can also deduct the expenses of traveling to your new home, including lodging costs.

-Additional information about moving expenses.
+See additional information about moving expenses.

-Job Search Travel and Transportation Expenses
+Travel and Transportation Expenses

-If, while traveling to another area, you are searching for a new position in your current occupation, you may be able to deduct the expense of traveling to and from the area.
-However, you may only deduct the travel expenses if the trip is primarily related to a new job search.
+If you travel to and from another area to search for a new position in your current occupation, you may be able to deduct the cost of the trip.
+However, the trip must be primarily related to a new job search in order for the travel expenses to be deductible.
+If looking for a job is not the main objective of the trip, you may still be able to deduct some travel costs.
 The amount of time spent on personal activity compared to the amount of time spent searching for work will determine whether the trip is primarily a personal or a job searching trip.